Running a Full Node

 Overview

-This guide covers the steps required to run a full node on Aztec using either the CLI method or Docker Compose method.
+This guide covers the steps required to run a full node on Aztec using Docker Compose.

 A full node allows you to connect and interact with the network, providing an interface to send and receive transactions and state updates without relying on third parties.